Ike on

 Composition

-if we have the arrows length and isOdd between String, Number, and Boolean, we can compose these arrows to get a direct arrow isOdd ◦ length.
-That's the composition.
+If we have the arrows length and isOdd between String, Number, and Boolean, we can compose these arrows to get a direct arrow isOdd ◦ length.
+That’s the composition.
 Note however two rules:

 length ◦ isOdd != isOdd ◦ length